openebs/mayastor-docs/quickstart/known-limitations.md

 ## Snapshots and Clones

-Mayastor has no snapshot or cloning capabilities.
+Mayastor has no cloning capabilities you can only create snapshots.

 ## Volumes are "Highly Durable" but without multipathing are not "Highly Available"